Searching Your Library

 Prefix any term with - to exclude it:

--tag:archived # Exclude bookmarks tagged "archived"
+-tag:archived # Exclude anything tagged "archived"

 -is:favorite # Exclude favorites